margaretmf/margaretmf.github.io/creativewriting.md

 ## This Experience ##
 This is good for you.
 This experience is good for you.
-This experience is teaching you how to trust.
-This experience is showing you a part of you.
-THis experience is shining a light on something to learn.
-This experience is revealing something about humanity.
-This experience is showing you how to love.
-This experience is helping you learn to be alone and be alone with confidence and joy.
-This experience is encouraging you to be yourself more.
-This experience is pushing you to put thoughts on other things, other deeper things.
-This is good for you.
-This is not bad.
-This experience is good for you.
-It's drawing you closer to who you are down deep.
-You're here for a reason.

 <br>

 ## Your Enemy Is Your Friend ##
-You thought you had an enemy
-You really had a friend in disguise
-You thought you were being laughed at
-You reall were being taught a powerful lesson
-The light in the darkness, it's so strong and true This experience is good for you
+You thought you had an enemy.
+You really had a friend in disguise.
+You thought you were being laughed at.
+You really were being taught a powerful lesson.
+The light in the darkness, it's so strong and true.
+This experience is good for you.

 <br>